-- 7.185 An application for merit review must be made within 28 days of the claimant receiving the insurer's decision, meaning: - 7.185.1 for merit review matters where an internal review is required before a merit review, the merit review application must be made: - a. within 28 days of the claimant receiving the insurer's internal review of the reviewable decision, or

-- b. within 28 days of the claimant receiving the insurer's decision to decline to conduct the internal review, or - c. if the insurer has failed to complete the internal review and notify the claimant of the outcome within the period required under section 7.9(4) and (5) and 'When will the internal review decision be issued?' section of this Part of the Motor Accident Guidelines, within 28 days of that date. - 7.185.2 for merit review matters prescribed by the Regulation not to require an internal review before a merit review, the merit review application must be made within 28 days of the claimant receiving the insurer's reviewable decision. - 7.186 If a claimant applies for a merit review more than 28 days after receiving the insurer's decision, DRS does not have to accept the application. - 7.187 DRS may exercise a discretion to accept a late application for a merit review, consistent with section 1.3 of the Act, if an officer of DRS believes the exercise of that discretion would best promote the objects of the Act.
-The discretion must be exercised in accordance with any applicable legal requirements, and the officer of DRS must act reasonably, impartially and give proper and genuine consideration to the particular circumstances of the issue and the claim.
+- 7.149 An application for merit review must be made within 28 days of the claimant receiving the insurer's decision, meaning: - (a) for merit review matters where an internal review is required before a merit review, the merit review application must be made: - within 28 days of the claimant receiving the insurer's internal review of the reviewable decision - within 28 days of the claimant receiving the insurer's decision to decline to conduct the internal review - if the insurer has failed to complete the internal review and notify the claimant of the outcome within the period required under section 7.9(4)-(5) and 'The insurer review decision' section of this Part of the Motor Accident Guidelines, within 28 days of that date. - (b) for merit review matters prescribed by the Regulation not to require an internal review before a merit review, the merit review application must be made within 28 days of the claimant receiving the insurer's reviewable decision. - 7.150 If a claimant applies for a merit review more than 28 days after receiving the insurer's decision, DRS may accept a late application for a merit review, consistent with section 1.3 of the Act, if an officer of DRS believes the exercise of that discretion would best promote the objects of the Act.